 As with most old villages there is a mix of architecture with old and modern blending happily together.
-The Church is a fair distance away from the main part of the village, it has been suggested that this was due to the devastation caused by the plague in the middle ages.
+The church is a fair distance from the main part of the village and it has been suggested that this was due to the devastation caused by the plague in the middle ages.
 There is no longer a school in the village however it does have a pub!
 The Oyster Inn dates back over four hundred years and has recently had a total refurbishment.
 Alongside the excellent bar and dining room, very old barns have been converted into a village shop, a small cinema and games room and also a micro brewery.
 Very popular music nights are a regular feature, a reminder of the times when folk singing was so popular that the pub produced its very own CD.

 Other community events are held in the village hall which has also recently been totally refurbished.
 The Village Hall Committee arrange an annual Flower Show and Fete which is one of the few in the country to have been running continuously since before the war.
 The competitive spirit locally produces a fine display of fruit, vegetables and flowers plus, of course, jams, pickles and cakes.
 Lots of fun activities take place on the large green behind the hall.
 Details are posted on the website once plans are finalised.